alex566/file-mirror/README.md

 ## License

-This project is available under the MIT license.
+This project is available under the Apache License.
 See the LICENSE file for more info.